Quarantine and Isolation

 4. No guests or visitors!
 No one is permitted in your room except you!
 If you live in an apartment, no one but you and your assigned apartment-mate(s) are allowed in the unit.

 5. Do not leave your residence except to participate in essential activities (e.g., to pick up meals or purchase food, participate in low-risk outdoor recreational activities, or obtain healthcare services).

 6. No in-person gatherings.
-Residents are not permitted to host gatherings of any kind during sequestration.
+Residents under sequestration are not permitted to host or attend gatherings of any kind.